 Member enrolment and removal

 It is possible that producers may be enrolled in a group programme without their knowledge or consent.
 SRP requires written consent from each individual producer.
-Though requirements for new members to join an SRP producer group may vary by group, enrolment should follow the IMS group governance to ensure candidate members are able to fulfil SRP requirements by passing an internal inspection, and also understand their rights and responsibilities before signing in consent to join the programme.
+Though requirements for new members to join an SRP producer group may vary by group, enrolment should follow the IMS group governance to ensure candidate members are able to fulfil SRP requirements by passing an internal inspection, and understand their rights and responsibilities before providing written consent to join the programme.
 The process for approval of new members is specified in the IMS governance procedure and decided by the internal Approval Manager/Committee.

-Removal of members can be decided by the members themselves, OR as a result of non-conformance determined by an internal inspection and/or external inspection.
+Removal of members can be decided by the members themselves, or as a result of non-conformance determined by an internal inspection and/or external inspection.
 Members also have the right to terminate their own membership in the group, following the specified process.
-Expulsion of members as a result of an adverse inspection (internal or external) also should follow the group governance process.
+Expulsion of members as a result of an adverse inspection (internal or external) should follow the group governance process.
 Members have the right to appeal any decision, following the producer group’s stipulated grievance procedure/mechanism.

 Internal approval and sanction system

-An IMS Internal Approval Committee must be in place to assess individual farmer reports and decide on compliance, and there must be no actual or perceived conflict of interest among Committee members (see Annex 3).
+An IMS Internal Approval Committee must be in place to assess individual farmer reports and decide on compliance, and there must be no actual or perceived conflicts of interest among Committee members (see Annex 3).
 Conflict of interest declarations must be signed by all IMS staff and verified by the IMS Manager.
-Training activities, inspections and approvals must be conducted by different people within the IMS to avoid conflict of interest though separation of function.
-Approval and sanction decisions may be taken either by one person or a group of suitably qualified group members (Internal Approval Committee), with the latter as the recommended option.
+Training activities, inspections and approvals must be conducted by different people within the IMS to avoid conflicts of interest though separation of function.
+Approval and sanction decisions may be taken either by one person or a group of qualified group members (Internal Approval Committee), with the latter as the recommended option.

 Qualifications for participation in the Internal Approval Committee are as follows:

-No conflicts of interest regarding approval of producer members of the group.
+No conflicts of interest regarding approval of producer members of the group

-Good knowledge of the SRP Standard.
+Good knowledge of the SRP Standard

-The IMS is required to develop a documented system to implement and record key governance processes:
+The IMS is required to develop a documented system to implement and record key governance processes, including:

-internal approval and sanction procedures; decision-making and corrective measures records; a documented and signed up-to-date decision for all inspected producers and notifications of decisions to the producer.
+internal approval and sanction procedures

+decision-making and corrective measures records

+up-to-date decision for all inspected producers

+notifications of decisions to the producer

 Decisions made by the internal Approval Manager or Committee on assurance level (Level 1, 2 or 3) of producers are intended to ensure that producers are treated fairly and consistently within the group and across group programmes throughout the Standard system.
 A number of questions should be addressed for this activity, as follows: